anjanhans/portfolio/E-commerce-sales-order/README.md

 ### Improve Low-Performing Categories

-- Review low-revenue category producsts to understand whether the issue is low demand, price, or quality issues.
+- Review low-revenue category products to understand whether the issue is low demand,price or quality issues.
 - Asses the visibility of these products to potential customers.